-- Mr. Stefano Manservisi, Special Advisor to European Union Commissioner for Economy and Chair of the Governing Board of the Global Community Engagement and Resilience Fund (GCERF) - Chair
+- Mr. Stefano Manservisi, Chair.
+Special Advisor to European Union Commissioner for Economy and Chair of the Governing Board of the Global Community Engagement and Resilience Fund (GCERF), Brussels, Belgium

-- Dr. Ruth Aura-Odhiambo, Jurist, Senior Lecturer and Dean of the Faculty of Law, Egerton University, Nakuru
+- Dr. Ruth Aura-Odhiambo, Jurist, Senior Lecturer and Dean of the Faculty of Law, Egerton University, Nakuru, Kenya

 - Mr. Hassane Cisse, Former Director, Governance and Inclusive Institutions, Governance Global Practice, World Bank

-- Dr. Hoang Ly Anh, Acting Head of Department for Research Management and Journal Administration, Hanoi Law University
+- Dr. Hoang Ly Anh, Acting Head of Department for Research Management and Journal Administration, Hanoi Law University, Hanoi, Vietnam

-- Prof. Githu Muigai, Jurist, Professor of Law and Practitioner in Public International Law, University of Nairobi
+- Prof. Githu Muigai, Jurist, Professor of Law and Practitioner in Public International Law, University of Nairobi, Kenya

-- Mr. Patrick O'Brien, Owner and Managing Partner of the boutique California law firm O’Brien Law, PC
+- Mr. Patrick O'Brien, Owner and Managing Partner, law firm O’Brien Law, PC, Petaluma, California, USA

-- Ms. Zhou Xiaoyan, Senior Consultant of China Council for International Investment Promotion and Research Fellow, Qsinghua University, Beijing
+- Ms. Zhou Xiaoyan, Senior Consultant of China Council for International Investment Promotion and Research Fellow, Qsinghua University, Beijing, China

 IDLO was established as an intergovernmental organization in 1988 by an international treaty – the Agreement for the Establishment of the International Development Law Organization (“Establishment Agreement”).
 The full text of the Establishment Agreement is available here: English | French | Spanish